Congolese Independence Speech: Background and context

 The speech was given as part of the official ceremony held at the Palais de la Nation in Léopoldville (modern-day Kinshasa) marking the end of Belgian colonial rule in the country.

 The official programme for the Independence Day celebrations began with a Te Deum at the Cathedral of Notre-Dame-du-Congo.
 The service began at 9:00 am, after which delegates returned to the Palais de la Nation which had been the residency of the Belgian Governor-General of the Congo.
 Some leading Congolese musicians, notably Joseph Kabaselleh and his band, Le Grand Kallé et l'African Jazz, performed specially-written songs commemorating independence there until 11:00 am.
 These included Indépendance Cha Cha, one of Kabaselleh's best-known works.
 After this, the official speeches—the main component of the day's festivities—began.
-In the audience were dignitaries from both Belgium and the Congo as well as the international press.
+In the audience were dignitaries from Belgium, the Congo, and various other countries as well as the international press.

 King Baudouin, representing Belgium, gave the first speech in which he praised the "genius" of his ancestor, King Leopold II, who began the colonisation of the Congo on his own initiative in the 1880s.
 Baudouin depicted the end of colonial rule in the Congo as the culmination of the Belgian "civilising mission" and spoke of the close relations he hoped would be maintained between the two countries.
 The thousands of Congolese listening via loudspeakers outside the Palais were infuriated.
 Following the end of the speech Kasa-Vubu, as president, gave a short and uncontroversial address thanking the King for his attendance and for his best wishes.
 Both speeches were applauded vigorously.
 In a change to the schedule, Joseph Kasongo, the President of the Chamber of Deputies who was presiding over the ceremonies, invited Lumumba to give an address as Lumumba had requested him to do so.
 The invitation came as a surprise to the audience, who had not expected Lumumba, as Prime Minister, to take any part in the ceremony.